ThKrypt/QualCoder/07-Coding-Text.md

 Automatic coding is case sensitive.
 You must also define the end of a sentence, there is a default setting with a period and space. \n can be used also to denote a line ending character.
 For auto-coding exact text matches, multiple sections of text can be assigned by auto code using the pipe ‘|’ symbol.
 For example, politics|politicians can be assigned to the same code at the same time (for exact auto code text matches only).
 There is an undo option to undo recently performed auto-coding.
 Although if the project is closed and reopened, the undo option will be lost.

-## Convenience methods for loading text files
+## Convenience methods for loading text files in the files list pane.

 Some projects may have many text files and the view file dialog may present too many files to open.
-Right-click on the View File button to select options such as:
+Right-click on the files in the file tree button to go to the next file, go to the bookmarked file or go to the file with the latest codings:

 * The next file alphabetically,

 * Select the file which was most recently coded,
 * Go to a bookmarked location in a file.
 To create a bookmark, right click in some text when coding and select the bookmark option.
 The bookmark works for only one project at a time, so if you opened a different project, the bookmark would be incorrect or might not work at all.

+### Convenience buttons underneath the files list

+* Load the next file
+* Load the file with the latest coding
+* Go to the currently bookmarked file
+* Open the file memo of the selected file
+* Use a filter function show only those files that meet certain criteria.
+These can be from file attributes, or if files are associated with certain cases.

 ## Maximise screen area
 To hide the top control panel, click in the text area and press the 'h' key.
 To show the top panel, press 'h' again.